youdrovemetoit/RL/README.md

-# RL
+# Reinforcement Learning

-This repository contains implementations of foundation RL algorithms for learning purposes.
-All are developed from scratch and are not production ready implementations.
+This repository contains implementations of foundation RL algorithms, developed upwards from base principals.
+All are developed from scratch to develop an understanding of the processes involved, and should provide a path to understanding modern RL techiques.

 ## Overview

 ### Monte Carlo

+The very basics, a notebook that samples episodes from the MDP and uses it to determine the value function for the state space.
+Demonstrated on the FrozenLake gym environment.

+### SARSA $\lambda$

+An implementation of SARSA

 ### Policy Gradient (REINFORCE)

 ### Q-Learning

 ### TD-Learning

-### SARSA $\lambda$

 ### DQN

+### Actor Critic (A2C)

 ### Proximal Policy Optimisation